Healing Your Cat: Practical Energy Practices You Can Start Today

 Two areas are worth paying particular attention to.

 The shoulders carry tension from fear, anxiety, and physical stress.
-A cat who is bracing against something, whether pain, uncertainty, or change, will almost always hold it in their shoulders first.
+A cat who is bracing against something, whether pain, uncertainty, or change, will almost always hold it there first.
 Gentle circular strokes in this area, slow and unhurried, invite that held tension to release.

 The hips are the most grounding point in a cat’s body.
 Working here brings them back into their physical self, back into the present moment, back into a sense of safety.
 For cats who seem disconnected, spacey, or overwhelmed, the hips are where you begin.